tikhonovpavel/EmoEye/readme.md

 # **Methods**
 We experimented a lot with hyperparameters of the network (types and numbers of layers, number of neurons in the layers, etc.) Resulting multimodal network consists of three parts:
-1. CNN-LSTM to analyze time seies data (X, Y, pupil size, GSR, HR)
+1. CNN-LSTM to analyze time series data (X, Y, pupil size, GSR, HR)
-2. CNN to analyze scanpaths
+3. CNN to analyze scanpaths
-3. VGG16 to analyze Images (visual stimuli)
+4. VGG16 to analyze Images (visual stimuli)

 During training, only top layers of VGG16 were unfrozen.